ffturan/s3_env_stats/README.md

 # s3_env_stats
-Lists total number of objects and total bucket size for targat AWS account and region.
+Lists total number of objects and total bucket size for target AWS account and region.
 Uses CloudWath 1w metrics.
 Requires AWS profile and region as input.
 ## Usage